ShanKothari/CABO-trait-models/README.md

 ## How to use

 This repository is *not* a software package or any sort of user-oriented product that people can use without further modification.
 It *is* meant to be a reasonably well-documented and faithful record of the analyses carried out in the two manuscripts listed above.
 Some analyses should be easily reproducible, with some modification, given the scripts and the archived data (see **Associated data** below).
 However, we do not (for example) include the TRY data.
+Users will also have to (for example) change paths to the directories where they have saved the files locally.

-## Associated data
+## Associated data products

 There are a few associated data products (DOIs forthcoming):